 For ESN Utrecht it is very important to help international students take into account all the physical, social, intellectual and psychological factors that determine well-being and which are inevitably put to the test during their stay abroad.
 Health and Well-being encompasses several issues that are very important for those of us who are part of ESN Utrecht.
 From promoting physical activity and sports, to ensuring the mental health and happiness of volunteers and international students.

-Both physical as well as mental wellbeing are crucial ingedrients for a succesful and pleasant student life.
+Both physical as well as mental wellbeing are crucial ingredrients for a successful and pleasant student life.
 Knowing this, we offer various forms of wellbeing support and resources to help you get the most out of your student life.

 Where to go when I feel overwhelmed?